Fiorello La Guardia: Prohibition

-La Guardia opposed prohibition.
+La Guardia opposed Prohibition in the United States.
 He was one of the first Republicans in Congress to voice their opinions against prohibition.
 He testified to that effect before the first session of Congress in 1926.
 On June 19, 1926, La Guardia mixed near beer and malt extract, which were legal, to create 2% beer in order to protest prohibition.
 He was immune from prosecution as a member of Congress.

 Personal life

-La Guardia met Thea Almerigotti, an immigrant from Trieste, while marching in an union picket line in 1913.
-They married on March 8, 1919, at a Catholic ceremony in St. Patrick's Cathedral.
-Their daughter, Fioretta Thea La Guardia, was born in June 1920, but died on May 8, 1921, and Thea died on November 29.
+La Guardia met Thea Almerigotti, an immigrant from Trieste, while marching in a union picket line in 1913.
+They married on March 8, 1919, in a Catholic ceremony at St. Patrick's Cathedral.
+Their daughter, Fioretta Thea La Guardia, was born in June 1920 but died on May 8, 1921, and Thea died on November 29.
 The death of his wife was described as "the greatest tragedy of La Guardia's life" by M.R.
 Werner, who aided La Guardia when he wrote his autobiography.